-You can compensate for many of your study costs by filing a student tax return.
-We give you all the tips and information you need about deadlines, deductible expenses and the obligation to file a tax return.
+You can recoup many of your study costs by filing a student tax return.
+We give you all the tips and information you need on deadlines, deductible expenses, and the obligation to file a tax return.

-When is a tax return worth it for a student?
+When is it worth filing a tax return as a student?

-How much from tax do you get back as a student?
+How much tax do you get back as a student?

-There’s no fixed answer to this question.
-The latest figures show that employees who have submitted their tax returns for a certain year have received an average of 1,072 euros back from the tax office.
+This generally cannot be determined, though, the latest figures show that employees who have submitted a tax return for a year receive an average of 1,095 euros back from the tax office.

 How do you file a tax return as a student?

 What can I deduct from my taxes as a student?

 Your expenses during studies may be different or lower than at a later stage in life and employment – but you still have every opportunity to get good money back from the taxman!